 Lewis instructed me that a great brisket “should not fall apart.
 It should be moist, not dry, and it should pull apart with the gentlest tug.”

 Lewis learned to cook great brisket with experience, and that, he has a lot of.
-In fact, he left Denver in 2009, where he was working as a pastry chef…yes, pastry chef who was doing competition BBQ for fun, to join Franklin to start Franklin BBQ, as mentioned above.
+In fact, he left Denver in 2009, where he was working as a pastry chef…yes, a pastry chef who was doing competition BBQ for fun, to join Franklin to start Franklin BBQ, as mentioned above.
 Lewis continued to compete in BBQ competitions, winning more than his share of events.
 In fact, he left Franklin after about 3 years, planning to move to California to compete.

 But then he was contacted by LeAnn Mueller who was about to open a BBQ trailer.
 She had just parted ways with her brother John Mueller and Lewis stepped in to become pitmaster at La Barbecue, in Austin, TX.
 (The La actually stands for LeAnn.)